LaPeste/migration-tutorial-src-temp/MigrationTutorial/Blog-Post.md

 ### V1 to V2

 #### V2 Models
 While the company's developers continue refining their internal tool they realise that it is far easier to ensure the correctness of `Employee.Gender` if the field is backed by an `enum` instead of a `string` *10)*.
-Additionally, the company wants `Consumable`s to be addressed by their `ProductId` instead of some random `Id` *11)*.
+Additionally, the company wants `Consumable`s to be identified by their `ProductId` instead of a randomly generated `Id` *11)*.
 This will avoid in the future that an employee adds and/or finds multiple entries in the system for the same `Consumable`.
 Then, `Consumable`s need to have a `Supplier` *13)* and the last purchased price stored *12)*.
 The last known price is going to be used as a reference for the next purchase.
 Because of the latter change, `Consumable.Price` is not well indicative any more, so `LastPurchasedPrice` is chosen as a replacement *12)*.
 More models are also added: `Department`[(8)](#8-model-v2department), `Customer`[(9)](#9-model-v2customer) and `Supplier`[(10)](#10-model-v2supplier).